How To See Lisbon In 4 Days With Your Family

 This miradouro is the opposite of Portas do Sol in that while Portas do Sol is remarkable for being an open and expansive space, Santa Luzia is more intimate and closed off.

-It has two main sections, an upper section, and a lower section.
-The upper section is the main attraction with a pergola-covered terrace.
-The area has spots to sit and enjoy the view and pose for pics.
 The flowers and adjoining garden make this a wonderful spot to sit and relax and we did just that.
 We spent more time here than at Portas do Sol.
 The good thing is the two spots are maybe a 5-minute from each other.

 The lower section is nice but not as scenic as the upper section but provides a great view with fewer people and is just a few steps away.